gravitational/teleport/docs/quickstart.md

 ### Running in Production

-We hope this Guide helped you to quickly set up a toy single-server SSH cluster on localhost.
+We hope this Guide helped you to quickly set up Teleport to play with on localhost.
 For production environments we strongly recommend the following:

 - Install HTTPS certificates for every Teleport proxy.